jgraph/www.diagrams.net-source/_posts/2024-03-27-drawio-monday.md

 author: draw.io
 slug: drawio-monday
 date: 2024-03-27 09:54:00
-title: Add draw.io diagram and boards to your Monday Workspace
+title: Add draw.io diagrams and boards to your Monday Workspace
 tags: [integrations]
 categories: [integrations]
 ---

 [Monday](https://monday.com) is a popular work management and sales CRM platform.
-You can now add draw.io diagrams to your team's Monday boards to collaborate on diagrams visually.
+With the draw.io integration, you can add diagrams to your team's Monday boards to collaborate on diagrams visually.
 Your diagram files are stored directly in your Monday Workspace.
 <br /><img src="/assets/img/blog/monday-drawio-diagram.png" style="width=100%;max-width:500px;height:auto;" alt="Add diagrams and boards to your Monday Workspaces with the draw.io integration">

+**Note:** The draw.io integration is currently awaiting approval to be accepted into the Monday Marketplace.

 The draw.io integration for Monday Workspaces is fully featured, with the same shape libraries, templates, and advanced tools that you are used to using in the draw.io online editor at [app.diagrams.net](https://app.diagrams.net).